 - Best Hostel for Digital Nomads in Berlin – Pfefferbett Hostel

-What to Look for in the Best Hostels in Berlin?
+What to Expect from the Best Hostels in Berlin?

 Berlin is a very well connected city, but each neighborhood has its own vibe.
 When you’re looking for accommodation, you’ll have to find out where to stay in Berlin first, before you can plan any further.
-Making sure you like the area is just as important as the hostel itself.
-I always ask people, “What type of traveler are you?”
+Here are some of the best neighborhoods:

 Since there are so many things to do in Berlin, you want to be sure to stay close to the buzz.
 Planning and preparing your trip will pay off in the long run.